 3. A dialogue box named ‘Create a New Script’ will open.

 4. Select ‘Single Protocol’ or ‘Multiple Protocols’ from the Category list shown in the left (Figure 03).
 If you are recording a mobile or IoT application then choose the respective option.
-The ‘Popular’ category shows the known and frequently used protocol list whereas ‘Recent’ category shows the list of protocols that you used recently.
-If you are using VuGen first time then ‘Recent’ category will be blank.
+The ‘Popular’ category shows the known and frequently used protocol list whereas the ‘Recent’ category shows the list of protocols that you used recently.
+If you are using VuGen first time then the ‘Recent’ category will be blank.

-5. Select the proper protocol(s) from the Protocol list and provide the suitable name of the script in ‘Script Name’ field.
+5. Select the proper protocol(s) from the Protocol list and provide the suitable name of the script in the ‘Script Name’ field.
 You can see the default location of the script which is auto-populated in the ‘Location’ field.
 In case you want to change the location then browse the location and select the folder.
 In addition, you can also provide a solution name and location of the solution but these details are optional.

 Note: You can not give init, run or end as a name of the script because these names are used internally by VuGen.

 6. Click the ‘Create’ button to start the script.
-VuGen shows ‘Loading Solution’ pop-up and takes some time to show the ‘Solution Explorer’ dashboard.
+VuGen shows the ‘Loading Solution’ pop-up and takes some time to show the ‘Solution Explorer’ dashboard.

 7. The next step is to start the recording.
 Here you have 3 options.